Manuel 'Tortuguita' Teran's family files lawsuit over activist's killing

 Manuel Esteban Paez Teran was killed by officers during a raid of the South River Forest area after the GBI says he opened fire, striking a GSP trooper.
 (Supplied)

-After months of investigating, the Stone Mountain Circuit District Attorney’s Office announced that the six Georgia State Patrol troopers involved in the shooting would not face charges, saying the troopers' use of lethal force was "objectively reasonable under the circumstances of the case."
+The Stone Mountain Circuit District Attorney’s Office announced in October 2023 that the six state troopers involved in the shooting would not face charges, concluding that their use of deadly force was "objectively reasonable under the circumstances of the case."
+Prosecutors said the officers "did not act with any criminal intent" and that issuing a warning prior to firing was "not feasible."

 Different stories over Tortuguita's death